JimLynchCodes/SD-whitepaper/README.md

 - Method 1) Change Gap Size

-For fine tuning of the gap amount you can click on the dollar amount or percentage for the gaps in the properties panel.
+For fine tuning of the gap amount, you can click on the dollar amount or percentage for the gaps in the properties panel.
 This will recalculate all of the gaps and stops in the ladder to fit the gap size.

 <br/>